mickeypearce/oradew-vscode/README.md

 - `package.input` - Array of globs for packaging files into deploy script file (output).
 Preserving order, prefix with ! for excluding.
 Use `Populate Package Input` to extract only changed file paths from Git history starting from latest tagged commit (latest version).
 This way you can package and deploy only current version changes.
 - `package.output` - Deploy script file path.
 Created with `Package` command from concatenated input files and prepared for SQLPlus execution. (wrapped with "SPOOL deploy.log", "COMMIT;", etc )
 - `package.encoding` - Encoding of deploy script file. (ex.: utf8, win1250, ...)
 The default value is `utf8`.
 - `package.templating` - Turn on templating of config variables.
-Use existing ('${config[\"version.releaseDate\"]}') or declare a new variable in config file and than use it in your sql file.
+Use existing ('\${config[\"version.releaseDate\"]}') or declare a new variable in config file and than use it in your sql file.
 Variables are replaced with actual values during packaging (`Package` command).
 The default value is `false`.
 - `source` - Glob pattern for source files.
 - `compile.warnings` - PL/SQL compilation warning scopes.
 The default value is `NONE`.
 - `compile.force` - Conflict detection (on DEV environment).
 If object you are compiling has changed on DB (has a different DDL timestamp), you are prevented from overriding the changes with a merge step.
 Resolve merge conflicts if necessary and than compile again.
 Set to `true` to compile without conflict detection.
 The default value is `false`.